diwakersurya/cookie-copy-automation/README.md

 - It simply reuses the authenticated session from your already-running Chrome
 - Ensure you're using this tool responsibly and in accordance with your organization's security policies
 - Cookie values are sensitive data - handle them securely
+- Chrome is started with security flags disabled for automation purposes